mlan/docker-postfix-amavis/README.md

 ## Incoming anti-spam and anti-virus

 [amavisd-new](https://www.amavis.org/) is a high-performance interface between mailer (MTA) and content checkers: virus scanners, and/or [SpamAssassin](https://spamassassin.apache.org/).
 Apache SpamAssassin is the #1 open source anti-spam platform giving system administrators a filter to classify email and block spam (unsolicited bulk email).
-It uses a robust scoring framework and plug-ins to integrate a wide range of advanced heuristic and statistical analysis tests on email headers and body text including text analysis, Bayesian filtering, DNS blocklists, and collaborative filtering databases.
+It uses a robust scoring framework and plug-ins to integrate a wide range of advanced heuristic and statistical analysis tests on email headers and body text including text analysis, Bayesian filtering, DNS block-lists, and collaborative filtering databases.
 Clam AntiVirus is an anti-virus toolkit, designed especially for e-mail scanning on mail gateways.

 [Vipul's Razor](http://razor.sourceforge.net/) is a distributed, collaborative, spam detection and filtering network.
 It uses a fuzzy [checksum](http://en.wikipedia.org/wiki/Checksum) technique to identify message bodies based on signatures submitted by users, or inferred by